-Please keep in mind that certain measures are still applied with a view of the epidemiological situation in the country and it is possible that there would be limitations with regard to the number of persons that can simultaneously enter the premises of the Migration Offices, requirements to keep distance, etc., which may lead to waiting, possibly also outside the premises.
+Please keep in mind that certain measures are applied with a view of the epidemiological situation in the country and it is possible that there would be limitations with regard to the number of persons that can simultaneously enter the premises of the Migration Office, requirements to keep distance, etc., which may lead to waiting, possibly also outside the premises.

-In order to avoid gatherings of many people and long queues, you are kindly asked to follow the above order for coming to the Migration Offices and observe the instructions of the officials there.
+In order to avoid gatherings of many people and long queues, you are kindly asked to follow the instructions of the migration officers.

 Thank you for your understanding.

 Traveling to Bulgaria

-The Withdrawal Agreement envisages a transition period (up to 31.12.2020) during which the EU rules for free movement of people will continue to apply to UK nationals and their family members.
-During the transition period they will be able to use their passports up to their date of validity for entry and exit from the Republic of Bulgaria.
+The Withdrawal Agreement envisages a transition period (up to 31.12.2020) during which the EU rules for free movement of people continue to apply to UK nationals and their family members.
+During the transition period they are able to use their passports up to their date of validity for entry and exit from the Republic of Bulgaria.

-After the expiry of the transition period under the Withdrawal Agreement, the following requirements shall apply:
+After the expiry of the transition period, the following requirements shall apply: